b0n541/jskat/README.md

-JSkat is a free implementation of the German card game Skat in Java.
+JSkat is a free implementation of the German card game Skat in Java and Kotlin.
 It runs on Linux, Mac OS and Windows.

-You can contribute to this project by either helping to migrate the GUI to JavaFX or by implementing new AI player.
-Bug fixes or other contributions are also welcome.
+You can contribute to this project by either helping to migrate the GUI to JavaFX or by implementing a new AI player.
+Bug
+fixes or other contributions are also welcome.

 ![alt screenshot](http://jskat.org/img/jskat_0.7_bidding.png)